Coolpen10/GithubPortfolio/programming.md

 I don't just create assets; I build systems.
 Whether it’s developing a modular template system in After Effects that saves your production team hours, or scripting complex interactions in Unity, I focus on the intersection of creativity and efficiency.
 I believe design is about solving problems and making complex information (like media and financial literacy or software tutorials) accessible, engaging, and clear.

 ### Beyond the Timeline
 When I’m not keyframing or coding, you can usually find me outdoors.
-Living in the **Shenandoah Valley**, I’ve developed a deep connection to the outdoors, often brainstorming and planning out ideas while on one of the many local trails.
+Living in Virginia's **Shenandoah Valley** with its Blue Ridge Mountains, I’ve developed a deep connection to the outdoors, often brainstorming and planning out ideas while on one of the many local trails.

 I am also an active game developer (currently building "Rat King" in Unity 6.2), which keeps my C# scripting sharp and constantly challenges me to learn new technical workflows.